 From the R.M.
 Dolin novel, “An Unsustainable Life – The Book of Darwin.”
 November 30, 2025

-Chapter 18: Everyone Has a Death Story
+Chapter 17: Everyone Has A Death Story

-“It is unusually intense for early January,” she replies, “but this has become our annual tradition.”
+“It is unusually intense for early January,” she replies.
+“But this has become our annual tradition.”

 “And traditions must be honored.”
 Darwin raises his glass.
 “Here’s to mom and dad who I love very much, and to my brother Vincent who I deeply miss and still, after all these years, believe will walk through that door any moment.”
 He pauses to reflect on his loss then re-raises his glass.
 “Here’s to your mom, I know how much you miss her.”

-“Allow me to correct,” she sarcastically counters.
+“Allow me to correct,” she counters.
 “It was six years ago that you started repeatedly coming to the store when you knew it wouldn’t be busy and always making a point of choosing my checkout line even when Sandy’s was shorter.”

+Darwin laughs.
 “Was I really that obvious?”

-Darwin chuckles.
+She takes a sip of wine to camouflage her blush.
 “Thanks, but that’s no excuse for annoying the other customers so much they switch lines whenever they see you ahead of them.
 Boyd was constantly telling me to stop encouraging you.”

-“Boyd likes everyone, especially patrons who don’t clog up checkout lines.”
+“Boyd likes everyone.
+Especially patrons who don’t clog up checkout lines.”

 “Fair enough, but-”

-“Yes,” Darwin answers, “perfect as usual.”
+“Yes,” Darwin answers.
+“Perfect as usual.”

 “Very well, I’ll inform the chef.
 Call me if you need anything else, otherwise, I won’t disturb date night.”